Manuka Honey For Skin: Buzzworthy Beauty Benefits You Need To Know

 What Is Manuka Honey?

 Manuka honey, also known as tea tree honey, is exclusively produced from the nectar collected from the flowers of the manuka tree (Leptospermum scoparium), a native species of New Zealand.
-European honey bees can only pollinate these flowers during the two to six weeks out of the year when the manuka bushes bloom.
+European honey bees can only pollinate these flowers two to six weeks out of the year when the manuka bushes bloom.

-Honey can only be labeled as "manuka honey" if it is made from nectar gathered only from manuka flowers.
+Honey can only be labeled as "manuka honey" if made from nectar gathered only from manuka flowers.
 Other honey is derived from many types of flowers, all gathered together.
 A rating scale was developed because some companies labeled their products as "manuka honey" when it was only 57% pure manuka honey.
 The Unique Manuka Factor measures the concentration and potency of the methylglyoxal and, by extension, how pure it is.

 How Is Manuka Honey Good For The Skin?